ipfabric/docs/docs/overview/index.md

 ### Hardware Requirements

 The IP Fabric platform runs on any x64 CPU with these instructions: `avx`, `popcnt`, `sse`, `sse2`, `sse4.1`, `sse4.2`, `sse4a`, and `ssse3`.
 The system runs with at least 4 parallel threads, but scheduling can handle operations down to a single thread if necessary.

+!!! info "Single Thread Performance Recommendation"

+    We recommend using processors from Intel Cascade Lake or newer, or AMD Zen 2 or newer, as higher single-thread performance is crucial for a smoother user experience.
+In most cases, it is more beneficial than a high core count with lower per-thread performance.

 IP Fabric utilizes around 8 GB of RAM when idle, and an additional 8 GB of RAM is required for collected network information.
 The base installation requires 80 GB of disk space, with an additional 50 MB per network device.

 !!! info "Solid State Storage Recommendation"